TheFallenWarrior/FFOnline/README.md

 FFOnline is a Java reimplementation of the original NES release of Final Fantasy 1, inspired by Multi-User Dungeons (MUDs).
 It is a learning project for me to explore online game server programming.

 FFOnline is being designed to be reasonably true to FF1, within the constraints of the conversion to a text-based game.
-Because of that, it plays quite different from a regular MUD, since each player controls a 4-character party and player interaction is very limited.
+Because of that, it plays quite different from a regular MUD, since each player controls a 4-character party and player-to-player interaction is very limited.

+The game is still in development and as of now, it's not yet functional.

 ## Todo
  - ~~Simple TCP server that accepts connections~~